wingo/whippet/doc/manual.md

 `pcc`, a parallel copying collector (like semi but multithreaded);
-`bdw`, an implementation via the third-party [Boehm-Demers-Weiser](https://github.com/ivmai/bdwgc) conservative collector; and `whippet`, an Immix-like collector.
+`bdw`, an implementation via the third-party [Boehm-Demers-Weiser](https://github.com/ivmai/bdwgc) conservative collector; and `mmc`, a mostly-marking collector inspired by Immix.

-There is a bit of name overloading between the Whippet abstract API, the collection of GC implementations, and the specific Whippet collector;
-our apologies.
-It's just like that, and we hope to make the usage obvious from context.

 The program that embeds Whippet selects the collector implementation at build-time.
-In the case of the specific Whippet collector, the program also configures a specific collector mode, again at build-time: generational or not, parallel or not, stack-conservative or not, and heap-conservative or not.
+In the case of the `mmc` collector, the program also configures a specific collector mode, again at build-time: generational or not, parallel or not, stack-conservative or not, and heap-conservative or not.
 It may be nice in the future to be able to